billg-splunk/javashop-otel/README.md

 Open a browser and navigate to http://localhost:8010

 ![image](https://user-images.githubusercontent.com/32849847/213386446-3f534039-2497-4c79-a93e-fda6517523c4.png)

-Select the Chicago Location and Login
+Select a few locagtions and hit the login button, remember to select the Chicago Location and Login

+Uhh ohh !
 We received a 500 error, something is wrong there as well.
 Return to the Splunk Observability UI and lets look once again at our Service Map

 ![Screen Shot 2022-11-28 at 8 11 47 AM](https://user-images.githubusercontent.com/32849847/204349595-fca270ad-379e-48c5-b2e1-7f222af82c55.png)